Skip to content

 Terminal window

-One command: cordless creates the Lambda, API Gateway, and IAM role, registers your slash commands with Discord, and prints your bot’s URL.
+One command: cordless creates the Lambda, its endpoint (a Function URL by default), and the IAM role, registers your slash commands with Discord, and prints your bot’s URL.
 Paste it into your Discord app’s Interactions Endpoint URL and run /hello.

-You can also register separately with cordless register lambda_function:bot — add --guild-id during development for instant propagation.
+You can also register separately with cordless register, add --guild-id during development for instant propagation.